oakleighw/upliftingPoleAi_BSc_dissertation/README.md

 - **The full application code from pyp is not included as it contains most code from *https://github.com/googlesamples/mlkit/tree/master/android/vision-quickstart*** **, with the inserted landmarks file used and classes changed to reflect the 3 Pole Moves (Butterfly, Scissor-sit, Superman).
 However, the built .apk file is included, if you would like to test it simply download to your smartphone, run it, and test over the 3 moves seen on youtube.**

 - ***'assess video'* notebook contains explicit frames from videos to match with metric results.
 Due to GitHub limitations, output has been removed.
 Please contact me to view notebook output.**

+The following is as per the Dropbox full code; large files such as application and weights are absent.

 ## 1_move_recognition
 Contains resources for the pole move recognition.